FarzanKh/JSON-java/src/main/java/org/json/README.md

+## Project Milestone 5

+#### (One new method and one new class is added to XML.java)

+For this milestone, one new methods is added that asynchronously converts an XML file to a JSONObject, then runs a user-defined function in the case of either success or error.

+### The method

+The method takes in 3 parameters:
+1) `Reader reader`: a reader containing the XML file
+2) `Consumer<JSONObject> consumer`: a consumer function to run in the case of success.
+3) `Consumer<Exception> exception`: a consumer function to run in the case of error.

+The method makes use of a `Callable` class that is used by `ExecutorService` to return a future.
+After the completion or error of running the callable, the corresponding function is run.

+###Tests (XMLTest.java)
+1) `TestXMLConcurrent`: Given an XML file, test whether successfully converted to JSONObject and assert that it is equal to expected JSONObject.
+2) `TestXMLConcurrentError`: Given an invalid XML file (`exception.xml`), assert that exception is properly triggered.

 ## Project Milestone 4

 #### (One new method is added to JSONObject.java and two new methods are added to XML.java.
 Moreover, Test cases are in XMLTest.java)